Indonesia entry requirements for Philippines passport holders

 Filipino passport holders can enter Indonesia without a visa for tourism, business, or social visits.
 As of 2026, you get 30 days on arrival, and it's not extendable.
 Just show up with your passport and an onward ticket.

-Your passport needs at least 6 months of validity from your date of entry into Indonesia.
-Airlines check this before boarding — if your passport expires sooner, you'll be denied boarding.
+Your passport needs at least two blank pages for entry and exit stamps.
+Airlines check this before boarding — if your passport expires within 6 months of your departure from Indonesia, they may deny boarding.

 Required